 Facts and Figures

-The Wallingford facility is a multi-wing single building with one million square feet dedicated to drug discovery and drug development activities within the Pharmaceutical Research Institute.
+The Wallingford facility is a multi-wing single building with one million square feet dedicated to drug discovery and drug development activities within the Research and Development.
 The following departments are represented in Wallingford:

 Community and Social Progress